 Dodge Ram 1500 owners have reported 13 problems related to fuel pump (under the gasoline fuel system category).
+The most recently reported issues are listed below.

 The vehicle leaks from the top of the tank.
 I have had it repaired once by a Dodge dealership but it has started leaking again around the fuel pump.
 I had the fuel pump replaced and it has started leaking again.
 I have had it checked by another dealer and the tank itself is cracking.
 They noted no damage around tank or to other components.
 They tested the original pump and it did not leak.
 The leak came back once the fuel pump seal began to dry out.